“People don’t take trips, trips take people.” – John Steinbeck

 the Hidden Magic Planner following in 2012 (a full-on Walt Disney World guidebook, journal and keepsake provider) and Hidden Magic Trivia a year later.
 Meanwhile the original issue of the Hidden Magic was fast being overtaken by changes and updates at Walt Disney World, hence it led to a Second Edition (left) in 2015, amounting to a complete re-write and another 300-plus 'secrets' of the parks, much to the delight of Disney fans and publishers Adams Media.

-In the meantime, Disney fans will definitely want to know about Susan's latest work for Adams Media, Walt Disney World Hacks - 350+ Park Secrets For Making the Most Of Your Disney Vacation.
-This new volume provides more ways for people to maximize their time (and expenditure) at the House of Mouse, as well as give them some more inside track on how to enjoy the whole experience.
+In the meantime, Disney fans will definitely want to know about Susan's other work for Adams Media, Walt Disney World Hacks - 350+ Park Secrets For Making the Most Of Your Disney Vacation.
+This new (in 2019) volume provides more ways for people to maximize their time (and expenditure) at the House of Mouse, as well as give them some more inside track on how to enjoy the whole experience.

 With Simon's background in sports journalism (see our Sportswriting Page), it was almost inevitable he would base